kinianlo/discoclip/README.md

-# DisCoClip
+# DisCoCLIP

-This repository contains the code for the paper "DisCoClip" which focuses on replacing the text encoder in CLIP with tensor-network-based models.
+This repository contains the code for the paper "DisCoCLIP" which focuses on replacing the text encoder in CLIP with Distributional Compositional (DisCo) Models.

 # Datasets

-We train and test our model on SVO-Probes, ARO and ComVG.
+We train and test our model on [SVO-Probes](https://github.com/google-deepmind/svo_probes) and [ARO Benchmark](https://github.com/mertyg/vision-language-models-are-bows).

 # General pipeline for CCG models